d3v833/budgetBee/README.md

 ### Step 5: Final touches - Work on additional features and styling

 Once the main purpose of the app is working, start styling and working on the features.

+### What's Next?

+Finish his course then rework this into a react or flutter app.